rizkiaditya24/vroutes/README.rst

 A simple implementation of Vehicle Routing Problem based on Google OR-Tools.

-To find the best routes, we need to calculate the distances on every possible routes, there are several methods to do that, but currently it only supports Google Distance Matrix.
+To find the best routes, we need to calculate the distances on every possible routes, there are several methods to do that, but currently it only supports Haversine

-Note that Google Distance Matrix might be expensive

-Distance calculation methods:

-- Google Distance Matrix
-- Manhattan Distance (Not available)
-- Haversine (Not available)

 Installation